π°πΏKazakhstan Political Stability: 29.7/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

-Kazakhstan is the largest landlocked country in the world, spanning 2,700,000 square kilometers across both Europe and Asia.
+Kazakhstan is the ninth-largest country in the world, spanning both Europe and Asia, with a total area of 2,700,000 square kilometers.
 It features diverse terrain, including the vast Kazakh Steppe, mountains, and significant bodies of water like the Caspian Sea and Lake Balkhash.
-The country shares borders with Russia, Uzbekistan, China, Kyrgyzstan, and Turkmenistan, making it a key location in Central Asia.
+The country experiences an extreme continental climate with hot summers and cold winters, making it one of the coldest capitals in the world, Astana.

-Kazakhstan has a population of approximately 20 million as of November 2023, with ethnic Kazakhs making up 71.3% and ethnic Russians 14.6%.
-The country is officially bilingual, with Kazakh as the state language and Russian as an official language, widely used in business and government.
-The population is predominantly Muslim (69.3%), followed by Eastern Orthodox Christianity (17.2%).
+Kazakhstan has an estimated population of 20.8 million as of 2025, with a significant growth trend since independence in 1991.
+The population is predominantly ethnic Kazakh (71.5%), with a notable Russian minority (14.4%).
+The country is officially bilingual, with Kazakh as the state language and Russian as an official language, widely spoken in daily life.

 Governance Indicators